shubhankarm01/Weather-image-classification/README.md

 In the last approach, vgg16 pre-trained models from TenforFlow-Keras application module was used.
 In this, ImageDataGenerator was used for creating batches of the input images in the required format.
 A sequential model with vgg16 as the first layer, two dense hidden layers and a classification layer with 5 outputs was constructed.
 The layers inside vgg16 were frozen and the rest were trained.

-The results were compared from all the approaches.
+The results from all the approaches were compared.
 The project was to understand the implementation of different frameworks and techniques.
 At last, test data was used for the prediction.